GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 Ads are one of the largest contributors to layout shifts on the web.
 Ad networks and publishers often support dynamic ad sizes.
 Ad sizes increase performance/revenue due to higher click rates and more ads competing in the auction.
 Unfortunately, this can lead to a suboptimal user experience due to ads pushing visible content you're viewing down the page.

-Embeddable widgets allow you to embed portable web content in your page (for example, videos from YouTube, maps from Google Maps, social media posts, and so on).
-These embeds often aren't aware in advance just how large an embed will be (for example, in the case of a social media post—does it have an embedded image? video? multiple rows of text?).
-As a result, platforms offering embeds do not always reserve space for their embeds and so cause layout shifts when they finally load.
+Embeddable widgets allow you to include portable web content in your page, such as videos from YouTube, maps from Google Maps, and social media posts.
+These widgets often aren't aware in advance just how large their contents will be.
+For example, in the case of a social media post, it might have an embedded image, video, multiple rows of text, or a number of other unpredictable factors.
+As a result, platforms offering embeds do not always reserve space for their widgets and so cause layout shifts when they finally load.

 The techniques for dealing with these are all similar.
 The major differences are how much control you have over the content that will be inserted.
-If this is inserted by a third-party like an ad partner you may not know the exact size of content that will be inserted, nor be able to control any CLS happening within those embeds.
+If this is inserted by a third-party like an ad partner, you may not know the exact size of content that will be inserted, nor be able to control any layout shifts happening within those embeds.

 #### Statically reserve space for late-loading content

-If placing late-loading content in the content flow, layout shifts can be avoided by reserving the space for them in the initial layout.
+When placing late-loading content in the content flow, layout shifts can be avoided by reserving the space for them in the initial layout.

 This can be as simple as adding a `min-height` styling to reserve space or, for responsive content such as ads, using the new [`aspect-ratio`](/aspect-ratio/) CSS property in a similar manner to the way browsers automatically use this for images with dimensions provided.